 Contact your doctor if your child has signs of an infected rash.

 Most parents can recognize a diaper rash when they see it.
-A diaper rash doesn’t normally require a visit to the pediatrician.
+A mild diaper rash doesn’t normally require a visit to the pediatrician.

 If the rash is severe, see your child's doctor.
 The doctor may suggest using a mild hydrocortisone cream to calm the skin if it is irritated.
 If the rash is yeast-related, then the doctor may recommend a medicated cream.
 Antibiotic ointments may be used for mild bacterial infections.
 These creams are available without prescription, but your pediatrician may want to discuss these options before starting treatment.